WasmEdge/WasmEdge/README.md

 ## Integrations and management

-WasmEdge and its contained wasm program can be started from the [CLI](https://wasmedge.org/docs/category/running-with-wasmedge) as a new process, or from an existing process.
+WasmEdge and its contained Wasm program can be started from the [CLI](https://wasmedge.org/docs/category/running-with-wasmedge) as a new process, or from an existing process.
 If started from an existing process (e.g., from a running [Go](https://wasmedge.org/docs/category/go-sdk-for-embedding-wasmedge) or [Rust](https://wasmedge.org/docs/category/rust-sdk-for-embedding-wasmedge) program), WasmEdge will simply run inside the process as a function.
-Currently, WasmEdge is not yet thread-safe.
+Currently, WasmEdge is not thread-safe.
 In order to use WasmEdge in your own application or cloud-native frameworks, please refer to the guides below.

 * [Embed WasmEdge into a host application](https://wasmedge.org/docs/embed/overview)
 * [Orchestrate and manage WasmEdge instances using container tools](https://wasmedge.org/docs/category/deploy-wasmedge-apps-in-kubernetes)